Once you learn how to cook oyster mushrooms, you'll realize it isn't too different from cooking other types of mushrooms.

 Steak or chicken: Mushrooms are a perfect side dish for steak or chicken.

 Vegetables: You can roast oyster mushrooms on the same sheet-pan as other vegetables.
-Or, serve them with stir-fried veggies.
+Or, serve them to a stir-fry.

 Many grocery stores sell oyster mushrooms year round, or you can buy them at a farmers' market.
 Some experienced foragers like to harvest oyster mushrooms in the wild or you can buy mushroom growing kits and cultivate them at home.